 In determining the lines of investigation, the public prosecutor's office is guided but not bound by the shortcomings identified in the court order.
-The requirement for dividing the procedural functions, which is rooted in the Fundamental Law, would not be enforceable if the court could make conclusions of instructional nature in its decision concerning the conduct of the investigation [Cf. Decision No. 166/2011 (20 December) of the Constitutional Court; Decision No. 14/2002 (20 March) of the Constitutional Court; Decision No. 72/2009 (10 July) of the Constitutional Court].
+The requirement for dividing the procedural functions, which is rooted in the Fundamental Law, would not be enforceable if the court could make conclusions of instructional nature in its decision concerning the conduct of the investigation [Cf. Decision No. 166/2011 (20 December) of the Constitutional Court; Decision No. 72/2009 (10 July) of the Constitutional Court].